 Nakatani RIES Japanese Fellows – Potential Research Hosts in the U.S.

-All participants will be placed into a science or engineering research lab at Rice University under the advisement of a U.S. host professor and each student will be assigned a U.S. graduate student research mentor.
-Once selected as participants, students will be assigned specific research host labs by Prof. Junichiro Kono by mid-to-late July and research projects will be developed in consultation with the Rice University host professor.
+All participants will be placed into a science or engineering research lab at Rice University under the advisement of a U.S. host professor.
+Each student will be assigned a U.S. graduate student research mentor.
+Once selected as participants, students will be assigned specific research host labs by Prof. Junichiro Kono and research projects will be developed in consultation with the Rice University host professor.
+Host lab placements are typically confirmed by late July.

 The goals of the research internship are to: